-The new ‘Sparking the Cooking Supply Chain’ (SC2) competition is the latest in a series of challenge funds that the MECS programme has engaged with.
+The ‘Sparking the Cooking Supply Chain’ (SC2) competition is the latest in a series of challenge funds that the MECS programme has engaged with.
 Previous funds have prompted innovation, early research, and piloting, all of which seek to rapidly accelerate the transition from biomass to clean cooking, particularly modern energy cooking services, on a global scale.
 SC2 competition builds on this progression of interest by seeking to explicitly strengthen electric cooking supply chains.
 This new competition enables the MECS programme, funded by the Foreign and Commonwealth Development Office (FCDO) and delivered by Loughborough University, to address key barriers to electric cooking uptake by understanding what works and what doesn’t in terms of supply chain activation.

-To develop and implement a detailed sustainable supply chain activation plan.
+The key aim of the SC2 competition is to develop and implement a detailed sustainable supply chain activation plan.

 Total duration will be 35 months.
 Total funding available is £550,000.

 Again, the competition was fierce and the reports and plans of a high standard, offering different solutions in different locations.
 We are pleased to announce the following four projects that were successful in securing funding for phase two.

 ATEC – Sustainable supply chain partnership between ATEC & Solektra for 5,000 induction cookstove in Rwanda.